aoles/ShinyDevCon-notes/README.md

 Code on GitHub: https://github.com/rstudio/reactivity-tutorial (see branch `with-solutions` for answers)

-## Shiny Gadgets
+## Shiny Gadgets | *Hadley Wickham*

 *Things that are hard to express with code but you want to do reproducibly* -- Hadley Wickham

 Build interactive graphical tools for exploratory data analysis that run locally, taking your data as input and returning a result.
-[Read more](http://shiny.rstudio.com/articles/gadgets.html)
+[Article](http://shiny.rstudio.com/articles/gadgets.html)

 ## Modules | *Joe Cheng*

 Manage complex Shiny applications by modularizing their code.
-[Read more](http://shiny.rstudio.com/articles/modules.html)
+[Article](http://shiny.rstudio.com/articles/modules.html)

 ## HTML templates | *Garrett Grolemund*

 Author the structure and style of your app's UI in HTML, but still conveniently insert input and output widgets using R functions.
-[Read more](http://shiny.rstudio.com/articles/templates.html)
+[Article](http://shiny.rstudio.com/articles/templates.html)

 ## Debugging Shiny applications | *Jonathan McPherson*